DON’T MISS

 Studying in Switzerland with private health insurance from a non-EU country

 Switzerland has in the past provided exceptions to people who have private health insurance from non-EU countries that cover them while in Switzerland.
-However, this is a highly rare occurrence and must be discussed with your insurance provider and university before your travel to Switzerland.
+However, this is a highly rare occurrence and must be discussed with your insurance provider and university before you travel to Switzerland.

 How much are students charged for medical costs in Switzerland?

 How much you pay if you are injured or become ill while in Switzerland is dependent on the amount of deductible you choose when taking out your insurance policy.
-This will determine how much you have to pay when you need medical help.

 Applying for Swiss student health insurance

-In order to get health insurance in Switzerland, you must register with an insurance provider.
+In order to get student health insurance in Switzerland, you must register with an insurance provider.
 You will have to supply:

 • Basic personal information and your age.